-The Oakridge Initiation Program generally consists of 5 and 6 year olds, along with some 4 year olds who are ready to play introductory hockey.
+The Oakridge Initiation Program generally consists of 5 and 6 year olds, along with some 4 year olds who are ready (able to skate) to play introductory hockey.
 The program is designed to introduce players to the great game of hockey in a fun way with no standings or scores kept.

 This new program is designed around 3 main objectives:

 - Introduce players to the fundamentals of the game in a fun and supportive environment.